amaliaroye/seides-client/README.md

 ### Request Ideas
 'I need help fixing up my Neopets page!'
-'I'm missing a C U R L Y  B O I somewhere, can you help me find it??'
+'I'm missing a C U R L Y  B O I somewhere, can you help me find him??'
-'I can't find the bug on like 572 in this 84-line file!'
+'I can't find the bug on line 572 in this 84-line file!'
 'Is a hot dog a sandwich?'

-### Quotes
-I'm feeling the algo-rhythm!
+'Can I ASCII you a question?'
+'My document ripped!
+Will you help me PATCH it?'
+'Can you GET me a can of AJAX from the API store?'

 ### Areas!
-418 Tea
+418 Tea.
+Only Tea.
 Algo-Rhythm
+API Store: AJAX, SOAP

 ## Misc.
 Links